 - a) Providing a valid contact information is mandatory for all Athletes.

-The telephone number of an accompanying person/next-of-kin must be provided to the Event secretariat upon arrival (Organising Committees and medical officer to ensure all information has been received before the Cross Country). - b) Declaration of medical condition

-Athletes with medical conditions that may be relevant in the case of a medical emergency are responsible, at every Event when riding, for wearing a medical data carrier from a system provider able to communicate information at least in English.
+The telephone number of an accompanying person/next-of-kin must be provided to the Event secretariat upon arrival (Organising Committees and medical officer to ensure all information has been received before the Cross Country). - b) Declaration of medical condition Athletes with medical conditions that may be relevant in the case of a medical emergency are responsible, at every Event when riding, for wearing a medical data carrier from a system provider able to communicate information at least in English.
 Alternatively (and at the minimum) a medical armband of good quality can be used.
-Athletes who chose to wear an armband should download and fill the form available for this purpose on the FEI's website.
+Athletes who chose to wear an armband should download and fill the form available for this purpose on the FEI's website. - Medical data carrier (also called "medical identification tag"): small emblem or tag worn on a bracelet, neck chain, or on the clothing, intended to alert paramedics/physicians/first responders that the wearer has an important medical condition.

+Conditions that are relevant include recent:

+- Serious head/spinal injury

+- Concussion having occurred during the last three months

-Conditions that are relevant include recent head injury, serious past injuries/surgery, chronic health problems such as diabetes, long-term medications and allergies.
+- Chronic health problems such as diabetes, epilepsy

+- Anticoagulation (blood thinners)

+- Serious allergies

 If in doubt, the Athlete should discuss this with their own treating physician.